aion-dk/verify-my-ballot/README.md

 You're welcome to either use the docker-compose enviroment setting or use the comand below to set up your local ENV file.

-To work in testing mode with a mocked version of the Verifier Client, set a `REACT_APP_TESTING` flag in your enviroment or docker-compose file.
-If you want to use the JS-client verifier instead, make sure that flag does not exist.

 ```bash
 $ cp .env{.example,}
 ```